WorkWithAfridi/compass_view-Package/README.md

 # 📍 compass_view

-A customizable and lightweight Flutter package that provides beautiful compass UI components and direction/heading utilities out of the box.
+A customizable and lightweight Flutter package built on top of flutter_compass, providing beautiful compass UI components and direction/heading utilities out of the box.
 Designed for easy integration and scalability, this package makes it simple to build compass-based applications with minimal effort.

 ## ✨ Features